secretkeylabs/wallet-connect/webapp/README.md

 We do that by providing selected Network's `chainID` to Wallet Connect client.

 1. ChainID is in a form of a string containing network name and a number, ex. `foo:123`.
-You can find a list of EVM ChainIDs on [ChainList](https://chainlist.org/).
+The Stacks chain ID is defined on [ChainAgnostic](https://github.com/ChainAgnostic/namespaces/blob/main/stacks/caip10.md).

     In case of Stacks, the chain IDs you're interested in are: